jbwenjoy/container-for-humanoid-gym/README.md

 1. Download IsaacGym Preview 4 and unzip, replace the files (`Dockerfile`, `build.sh`, `run.sh`) in `/.../isaacgym/docker/`.

 2. Run build.sh and run.sh to build and enter the container.
+Remove `--rm` param if you want to keep the container.

 3. Test if you can run IsaacGym examples